lepaulinux/100_days_of_python/README.md

 ✔ Share knowledge and learn from the community

 📂 Daily Projects
-Each project will be uploaded to this repository under a daily folder (e.g., Day 1, Day 2, ...).
+Each project will be uploaded to this repository under a comment (e.g., Day 1, Day 2, ...).
 Feel free to explore them, try them out, and modify them for your own learning.

 🤝 Contribute & Collaborate
 💡 Found a better way to solve a challenge?
 Fork the repo, comment, or open a pull request!